lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 This appendix includes the ASN.1 module {{X680}} for the ML-DSA.
 Note that as per {{RFC5280}}, certificates use the Distinguished Encoding Rules; see
 {{X690}}.
 This module imports objects from {{RFC5912}} and
-{{!I-D.ietf-lamps-cms-ml-dsa}}.
+{{I-D.ietf-lamps-cms-ml-dsa}}.

 <aside markdown="block">
 RFC EDITOR: Please replace TBD2 with the value assigned by IANA during the publication of {{I-D.ietf-lamps-cms-ml-dsa}}.
-Also please replace {{I-D.ietf-lamps-cms-ml-dsa}} in the module with a reference to the published RFC.
+Also please replace
+{{I-D.ietf-lamps-cms-ml-dsa}} in the module with a reference to the published RFC.
 </aside>

 ~~~